Dealing With Someone Who Makes You Feel Inferior

 The process for healing is a very simple concept:

-- Ask yourself, “What are their words saying about you as a person?”
+- Ask yourself, “What are their words saying about me as a person?”

 - Recognize that what the words say about you is just a story related to the past.
-Remind yourself that you are not that, in essence.
+Today you are different.

 - From another angle…If you were trying to defend something what would it be?
 Do you really need to defend it?
 Could you let that go?